Free-Object-Hub/.github/profile/README.md

 \* - the update was developed from February to May 2024

 ### Jails.
-GDPS Helper Engine Jails is our technology for virtualize GHE App in many DOM Roots over single GHE&App core.
+GDPS Helper Engine Jails is our technology for virtualize GHE App in many DOM Roots over single GHE&App core
 Jails are closer to iframes in terms of UX, but technically they are contexts elevated to such an absolute that their implementation is astonishing: the mount function extracts a reference to the root DOM element from the jail (context) and inserts the HTML response there.
 Each jail also has its own virtual router link with an internal history
+Jails only virtualize states, global variables (like thisUser) are not virtualized because it doesn't make sense

 ### Wiki Engine
 Our wiki engine is absurdly unique, it contains a true CSR core without any compromises - there is no hydration, there is only real JSON from the server, and there are only real wikiText/Markdown parsers on the client